River fishing with Ged Brown

 There are many fish species in the rivers, each requiring different baits, techniques and times.

-In the river, the king is considered to be the tarpon or silver king.
-For me it’s the captain fish for two reasons!
+In the river, the king is considered the tarpon or silver king.
+For me, it’s the captain fish for two reasons!

-1. The taste, very chunky fish and cooks very well in many dishes.
+1. The taste, is very chunky fish and cooks very well in many dishes.

-2. The fight, these fish are so aggressive and can reach 70-80 kilos, imagine that when your in a kayak!
+2. The fight, these fish are so aggressive and can reach 70-80 kilos, imagine that when you’re in a kayak!

 Crabs over shrimp!

-Ok baits: If your fishing close to the river mouth shrimps will be a struggle, there are many crabs nibbling your bait back to the hook.
+Ok baits: If you are fishing close to the river mouth shrimps will be a struggle, many crabs are nibbling your bait back to the hook.
 If you can get crab as bait( remove the legs, chop in half with a heavy knife or cutlass.
 This will bring you a good chance of a butterfish as butterfish can crush the crab shell for the meat inside ( most other fish can’t).
-But crab won’t catch you a mighty captain fish, for this, your best technique is using a boat as you need to go to sea to catch their preferred food, sardines live!
-Alternatively, if you are land fishing the use of shrimps further inland is good, snapper, grouper, butterfish, captains and even barracuda can be caught like this!.
+But crabs won’t catch you a mighty captain fish, for this, your best technique is using a boat as you need to go to sea to catch their preferred food, sardines live!
+Alternatively, if you are land fishing the use of shrimps further inland is good, snapper, grouper, butterfish, captains and even barracuda can be caught like this!

 Sun going down on a lovely day